 Categories

-Category: Blog
+Category: Blog FAQ

 Do you need planning permission for an extension?

-Planning permission for homeowners’ extensions in the UK may be required depending on factors like size, location, type and whether there are any planning constraints that limit or removed your permitted development rights.
+Planning permission for extensions in the UK may be required depending on factors like size, location, type and whether there are any planning constraints that limit or remove your permitted development rights.
 Seeking professional advice from a town planner can help determine if it’s necessary.
-Compliance with permitted development rights can exempt certain extensions from planning permission.
-Building regulations still apply even if planning permission is not needed.

 What are Extensions?

 Extensions refer to additions or enlargements made to an existing property, including building work.
-They can include single-storey or multi-storey additions, such as rear extensions, side extensions, wrap-around extensions, garden rooms, conservatories, and loft conversions.
-Single storey extensions are a popular way to enhance living space, accommodate growing families, and create additional rooms.
-Proper planning and design are essential for successful and functional extensions.
+They can include single-storey or multi-storey additions, such as rear extensions and side extensions.

 Why is planning permission required for extensions?

-Planning permission is necessary for extensions to ensure adherence to local planning policies, including the Local Planning Authority’s (LPA) regulations.
 It allows for control and regulation, protecting the environment and maintaining the area’s character.
-Planning permission also considers the impact on neighbouring properties and infrastructure.
-Obtaining it ensures safe, sustainable, and purposeful extensions.
+Planning permission for extensions also considers the impact on neighbouring properties and infrastructure.
+Obtaining planning permission ensures that your extension is safe, sustainable, and purposeful.

 Extension